tclark1178/web-dev-hw/assignment-11/readme.md

 ![IN by Roy Lichtenstein](./images/IN.jpg)
 My inspiration!

 My work cycle for this project took 8 hours of trial and error but I learned a lot about CSS and positioning within a browser.
 I also learned the importance of using comments to make sense of code.
 As using the comments helped me know which part of the letter "N" I was working on.
+To get the color scheme right like the original I used Adobe Color which helped me get the exact RGB and CMYK.